Qazeer/InfoSec-Notes/Linux/Priv_Esc/2-Methodology.md

 ###### MySQL

-If MySQL is running under root privileges and MySQL credentials for an user with FILE privileges are known, local privilege escalation can be achieved through the process.
+If a `MySQL` service is running under root privileges and `MySQL` credentials for an user with FILE privileges are known, local privilege escalation can be achieved.

 Refer to the `File system - Clear text passwords in files` part above for finding potential MySQL credentials present on the server.
-A blank password for the root user account is worth trying as well, especially if the MySQL service is only exposed locally on the server.
+A blank password for the root user account is worth trying as well, especially if the `MySQL` service is only exposed locally on the server.

 The `raptor_udf.c` (https://www.exploit-db.com/raw/1518) dynamic library can
 be used to leverage those pre requisites to conduct a local privilege